sybrew/the-seo-framework/readme.txt

 		* The main plugin's cache is now flushed after the SEO settings are requested to be updated, even when the options didn't change.
 		* The automated scheme detection can now prevent the sitemap from using, and caching, the wrong scheme.
 		* A lot of verbatim regarding various settings, to make it more clear what they do, and when they do it.
-		* The sitemap and stylesheet should no longer be indexed by search engines.
+		* The sitemap and stylesheet URLs should no longer be shown in the search results of search engines.
 		* Added a description on character counters, telling what happens when you click them.
 		* All sitemap transients are now deleted on corresponding deletion queries when using WPML.
 		* TODO We've scanned the plugin once more for performance culprits, and improved what needed improving.